 The bottom line

-There’s no one-size-fits-all when it comes to coaching packages prices.
+There’s no one-size-fits-all when it comes to life coaching packages and fees.
 A lot of factors go into deciding an ideal coaching package price at a macro level.
-This further gets subjected to individual niche, client’s location, sessions, availability, etc. which varies from one coach to another and their clients’ unique objectives.
+This further gets subjected to individual niche, client’s location, sessions, availability, etc. which varies from one life coach to another and their clients’ unique objectives.
 We hope this blog post has provided you with the guidance you need to fix the right price for you!

 1. What should be included in a coaching package?